 5. Allen Robinson’s touchdown vs. UCF

 Coming into the season, not many people outside of the UCF program realized how good the Golden Knights really were.
-In front of a student white-out, UCF earned a 34-31 win, but this catch by Allen Robinson late in the fourth quarter provided the fans with something to cheer for.
+The visitors earned a 34-31 win in front of a student white out, but this catch by Allen Robinson late in the fourth quarter provided the fans with something to cheer for.

 4. Kyle Baublitz’s blocked field goal vs. Michigan